-Ray William Johnson, who rose to fame with his YouTube comedy show “Equals Three,” will co-star in indie road-trip pic “Who’s Driving Doug” with RJ Mitte (“Breaking Bad”) and Paloma Kwiatkowski (“Bates Motel”).
+Ray William Johnson, who rose to fame with his YouTube comedy show “Equals Three,” will appear in indie road-trip pic “Who’s Driving Doug,” which stars with RJ Mitte (“Breaking Bad”).

 “Who’s Driving Doug” is produced by David Katz and Nicole Carbonetta.
 Screenplay is by Michael Carnick, who himself is confined to a wheelchair with a rare disorder.